Can Congress make Attorney General Barr testify? Maybe not

 Much the same thing happened when the Republican-controlled House Oversight Committee sought to subpoena Attorney General Eric Holder in 2012 over a scandal involving a gun investigation known as Operation Fast and Furious.

-This time, the Obama justice department refused to prosecute a Congressional contempt citation against the attorney general.
-A court battled dragged on, and it wasn't until January 2016 that a court ordered the justice department to produce some documents.
-The Obama administration appealed, and the case lingered until President Trump took office.
+This time, the Obama Justice Department refused to prosecute a congressional contempt citation against the attorney general.
+A court battle dragged on, and it wasn't until January 2016 that a court ordered the Justice Department to produce some documents.
+The Obama administration appealed, and the case lingered until President Donald Trump took office.

 In March of last year, the Trump Justice Department settled the case by agreeing to release some records.